dotnet/runtime/docs/design/tools/illink/feature-check-attributes.md

 }
 ```

-#### Limitations of feature guards
+#### Danger of incorrect usage

-On its own, a feature guard would let the analyzer avoid producing a warning in this scenario.
-However, a separate mechanism is still required for ILLink and ILCompiler to behave the same way.
-(ILLink may actually work due to constant propagation, but ILCompiler will not.)
-There would still need to be an XML substitution file or an equivalent way to tell these tools that `Feature.IsSupported` should be treated as returning the constant `false` whenever `System.Runtime.CompilerServices.RuntimeFeature.IsDynamicCodeSupported` is set to `false`.

-Since a feature guard silences warnings from the analyzer, there is also some danger that `FeatureGuardAttribute` will be used carelessly as a way to silence warnings, even when the definition of the `IsSupported` property doesn't have any tie to the existing feature.
+Since a feature guard silences warnings from the analyzer, there is some danger that `FeatureGuardAttribute` will be used carelessly as a way to silence warnings, even when the definition of the `IsSupported` property doesn't have any tie to the existing feature.
 For example:

 ```csharp
 class Feature {